joemueller11/Module7_Challenge/README.md

-# <MODULE7_CHALLENGE_README_GENERATOR>
+# <README_GENERATOR>

 ## Description
 A README generator that creates a professional README for new projects.

 A command-line application that accepts user input when prompted for information about application.

-Generates with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+Generates with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

 Generates a list of license options and once selected, a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under.

-Entering a GitHub username will add to the section of the README entitled Questions, with a link to your GitHub profile
+Entering a GitHub username will add to the section of the README entitled Questions, with a link to your GitHub profile.

-Entering an email address will add to the section of the README entitled Questions, with instructions on how to reach with additional questions
+Entering an email address will add to the section of the README entitled Questions, with instructions on how to reach with additional questions.

 ## Table of Contents